 The Tax Help service is available at Caulfield in a virtual capacity in 2020!
 This service is available to any Monash student who needs help lodging their tax return.
 The service is run by ATO-trained and accredited student volunteers who provide a free and confidential service to help people complete their tax returns online using myTax.
 If the volunteers work out that you don’t need to lodge a tax return, they can help you complete a non-lodgement advice.
-The Tax Help program is available until the 31st of October each year.
+The Tax Help program is available until the 30th of November this year.

 First things first...
 Please make sure you have a my.gov.au account that is linked to the ATO before you make an appointment with our MONSU Tax Help Centre.